KelGomez/KelGomez.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am Sebastien Kel Gomez.
-I graduated in June 2021 from a top CS science in France with my Master Degree in computer science.
-There I specialized in Machine Learning.
+I graduated in June 2021 from a top CS School in France with my Master Degree in computer science.
+There I obtained my master degree and specialized in Machine Learning.

 My goal is to be accepted into a PhD program in order to become a researcher in Artificial Intelligence.

 My areas of interest are: Machine Learning, NLP, Deep Learning, Reiforcement Learning and Computer Vision.
 I am also very interested by Artificial General Intelligence.

 Feel free to contact me at sebastien.gomez2e2@gmail.com